 - Fraudulent submission of work.

-- Using unauthorized materials or devices during Exams.
+- Using unauthorized materials, using unauthorized devices, or communicating with others during Exams.

 - Unauthorized use, possession, or access of assignments.